 If you’re having a hard time at school, telling someone you trust – like your favourite teacher or your guidance teacher – can be the first step to things getting better for you.
-But we totally get that it’s not always easy to talk about the hard stuff going on in your life.
+But it’s not always easy to talk about the hard stuff going on in your life.
 Here are some of the reasons why you might not want to talk:

 - No one will understand